fedesapuppo/Truco/README.md

 Cards from 1 through 7 have their number value.
 The cards with the numbers 8 and 9 are not used in the game.
-Cards with the numbers 10 through 12 have value "0" if there is another card of the same suit in hand, and otherwise their value equals "0".
+Cards with the numbers 10 through 12 have value "0".

 So, for example, the function "puntaje" is expected to return these values: